netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift.md

 Citrix ADC is configured according to the weights provided in the routes definition and traffic is distributed among the service pods based on those weights.

-An example of Route Manifest with Alternate Backend
+The following is an example of a route manifest with alternate backend:

 	kind: Route